tibrado/game-reviews-and-iteractions/README.md

 </details>

-</font color= "blue">Inconclusion, it appears that there is a relation between IGN game review rating and user conversations about said games.</font>
+>**Inconclusion** it appears that there is a relation between IGN game review rating and user conversations about said games.

 ---